Unicursal hexagram

 The unicursal hexagram is a hexagram or six-pointed star that can be traced or drawn unicursally, in one continuous line rather than by two overlaid triangles.
 The hexagram can also be depicted inside a circle with the points touching it.
 It is often depicted in an interlaced form with the lines of the hexagram passing over and under one another to form a knot.
 It is a specific instance of the far more general shape discussed in Blaise Pascal's 1639 Hexagrammum Mysticum.

 Giordano Bruno

-In his work titled Essays upon the Mathematics of Mordente: One Hundred and Sixty Articles against the Mathematicians and Philosophers of this Age (Prague: 1588), Italian philosopher, cosmological theorist, and Hermetic occultist Giordano Bruno used the unicursal hexagram symbol to represent Figura Amoris ("figure of love") part of the Hermetic trinity in his mathesis.
+In his work titled Essays upon the Mathematics of Mordente: One Hundred and Sixty Articles against the Mathematicians and Philosophers of this Age (Prague: 1588), Italian philosopher, cosmological theorist, and Hermetic occultist Giordano Bruno used a symbol called Figura Amoris ("figure of love") part of the Hermetic trinity in his mathesis.
+This figure has a square outline; within it are the six lines of a unicursal hexagram.
+This hexagram however, does not connect the six corners of a hexagon, rather, it connects the four corners and two mid-edges of a square.